Hemapadmavathi-sanka/ResumeMatcher/README.md

 - Apply to jobs with a single click
 - View AI-generated match score for every applied job
 - Track all applications with applied date and match percentage
+- View total applied jobs, strong matches and average match score on dashboard

 ### AI Matching Algorithm
-- Extracts text from the candidate's uploaded PDF resume
+- Extracts text from the candidate's uploaded PDF resume using Apache PDFBox
 - Tokenizes resume text and compares it against job required skills
 - Calculates a percentage match score based on matched skills
 - Saves the match score with each application record
-- Ranks candidates from highest to lowest match score
+- Ranks candidates from highest to lowest match score for the recruiter

 ---